Please select your country below. If your country is not listed, select continue on Rest of the World.

 Our Deluxe Room was beyond my expectations.
 The sweeping Blue Mountains views were breathtaking, the bed was immense, and the spa bath was an unexpected (and blissful) plus!
 We were tempted to forget about our hiking plans and just hole ourselves up in the room for the weekend, but the call of nature was too strong.
 The resort is surrounded by hiking trails and we didn’t bring our hiking boots for nothing.
 Some of the trails we’d already done, so we tried out a few that were new to us.
 The fresh air was just what the doctor ordered and it felt great to stretch our legs and get the heart rate going.

 Each evening, after indulging in a muscle-relieving massage at Ubika Spa, we treated ourselves to dinner at one of Fairmont’s excellent restaurants.
 Our first meal was a casual affair at Embers followed by a craft beer at the bar of the Sublime Lounge.
-The second was a six-course culinary experience at Eucalypt, the resort’s signature gourmet restaurant.
-We dined on Pacific oysters, Wagyu beef, Berkshire pork and chicken prepared to perfection, interspersed with amuse- bouche and palate cleansers.
-Not to mention the incredible chocolate dessert and paired wines.
+The second was an incredible culinary experience at Misty’s, the resort’s gourmet restaurant.
+We dined on delcious Duck breast à L’Orange, melt in the mouth Wagyu beef, and an incredible Spiced Pear Tarte Tatin all with paired wines.
 We really went all out!
 Accor Plus dining discounts make it easy to indulge.

 The day of departure

 An invigorating early-morning hike was in order to clear our heads after our evening of decadence (which also ended in the Sublime Lounge, this time with cocktails instead of beer).
 We then enjoyed one last hearty breakfast at Jamison’s before reluctantly checking out.